brian-kong/GroceryCoins/README.md

 returns a list of circles in the image via their radius through HoughCircles algorithm.
 Then, the circle radiuses is used to determine the coin and value through their given size.

-# Challenges ran into:
+# Challenges I ran into:

 1. Figuring out a robust pre-processing algorithm
 2. Dependency issues with javafx/maven
-3.

 # What I learned

-1. Understanding OpenCV library for Java
+1. Learning OpenCV library for Java
 2. Further experience with Maven
 3. Getting a working prototype up
-4. Re-learning java syntax/general design patterns
+4. Re-learning java syntax/general design patterns (singleton/iterator)

-# What's next:
+# What's next (to improve):

-1. Add in machine learning neural networks to identify coin (increase reliability/reduce variance)- tradeoff of bias/variance
+1. Add in machine learning neural networks to identify coin (increase reliability/reduce variance)
+  - tradeoff of bias/variance